Saturn's Seasonal Atmosphere at Northern Summer Solstice: Temperature Variations approaching Summer Solstice

-Before considering seasonal changes to Saturn's composition in Section \ref{chem}, we now explore a measurable connection between the aerosols and the temperature profile --- the localised heating observed between the radiative-convective boundary and the tropopause (sometimes referred to as the `temperature knee') that was enhanced in southern summer, weak or absent in northern winter, and apparently elevated over the equator \citep{07fletcher_temp, 81hanel, 85lindal}.
+Aerosols have a direct and measurable impact on Saturn's tropospheric temperature, producing localised heating between the radiative-convective boundary and the tropopause (sometimes referred to as the `temperature knee') that was enhanced in southern summer, weak or absent in northern winter, and elevated over the equator \citep{07fletcher_temp, 81hanel, 85lindal}.
 This localised heating was also observed in the models of \citet{12friedson} and \citet{14guerlet}, confirming it to be a radiative effect, and \citet{14guerlet} suggested that larger tropospheric aerosols would increase the size of the thermal perturbation. \citet{16fletcher} tracked the curvature of Saturn's tropospheric temperature profiles (i.e., the derivative of the lapse rate), and showed the perturbation grew smaller in the southern autumn and began to extend northwards in the spring hemisphere by 2014.
 Fig. \ref{knee} extends this analysis to the end of the Cassini mission, showing the continued growth in the springtime hemisphere due to increased insolation \citep{12friedson} and, possibly, temporal changes in the aerosol content \citep{05karkoschka}.